-I have to confess that the only thing I knew about Curacao was the blue liquor you mix up with orange juice and get a green cocktail out of it.
-But in the last years it became a part of my travel style to arrive absolutely objective at a location and start to explore with a free mind.
-In the case of Curacao it wasn’t this easy.
+I didn’t know anything about Curacao.
+But in the last years it became a part of my travel style to arrive absolutely objective (read: ignorant) and start to explore with a free mind.
+In the case of Curacao it wasn’t so easy, though.

 The moment you I heard “Caribbean Island”, the European heart starts to hyperventilate.
 Rainbows, dolphins, turquoise waters, palmtrees, and so on.
 Guess what?
 It’s all there.
 It’s all true.
 But there’s also a twist to it in Curacao.

 Unlike other, rather overwhelming touristy resorts in the Caribbean, Curacao has always been a pit stop for business rather than leisure.
 Tourism has only found it’s way to the island in the past few years.
 The Colonial imprint that the Dutch have left adds another layer of unexpected exoticism.
 It’s a picture perfect paradise, but gritty, real and authentic all the way.

 Case in point: the rundown architecture, despite the perfect beach front location.
 That might sound like harsh criticism, but in fact I desperately longed for such a place to exist.
 None of the massive resorts that usually clutter the rivieras of popular island destinations.
 Everything in Curacao seems off the beaten track, no matter how central it is.
 It obviously won’t stay like this forever, but for the time being, it’s all that matters.

 There are no direct flights from Berlin to Curacao, but KLM offers a one stop option via Amsterdam.